C. T. Newman

 He was elected president of the SA Methodist Conference in 1888, and served concurrently as president of Prince Alfred College.
 He also at various times served as Connexional Editor, Book Steward, and Home Mission Secretary.
-In 1902, at his request, he was transferred to New South Wales and was put in charge of the Darling Street, Balmain church, followed by the Parramatta (1903–1905) then Burwood circuits.
+In 1902, at his request, he was transferred to New South Wales and was put in charge of the Darling Street, Balmain, church, followed by the Parramatta (1903–1905) then Burwood circuits.
 In 1909 he was put on the supernumerary list, and settled at Strathfield.

-During his superintendence of the Parramatta Methodist circuit he was involved with Joseph (son of Ebenezer) Vickery in the purchase of site and erection of Strathfield Methodist Church.
+During his superintendence of the Parramatta Methodist circuit he was involved with Joseph Vickery (son of Ebenezer Vickery) in the purchase of site and erection of Strathfield Methodist Church.
 He was also involved in the foundation of the new church at Concord.